bondy-io/bondy_docs/docs/reference/configuration/http_api_gateway.md

 };

 const version = {
+    "base_path": {
+        "type": "string",
+        "required": true,
+        "mutable": false,
+        "description": "The base path for this version of the API.
+This value will be used by the API Gateway to match incoming requests e.g. `/v1.0` will match `/v1.0/foo` but not `/foo`.
+It is possible to have optional segments, anything between brackets is optional e.g. `/[v1.0]` will match `/v1.0/foo` and also `/foo`."
+    },
     "paths": {
         "type": "map",
         "required": true,
         "mutable": false,
         "description": "A mapping of paths to Path Objects.
 Paths are relative URL paths and can contain patterns and optional segments.
-The path '/' is invalid while the path '/ws' is reserved (used by Bondy for requesting Websocket connections)."
+The path `/` is invalid while the path `/ws` is reserved (used by Bondy for requesting Websocket connections)."
-    },
-    "base_path": {
-        "type": "string",
-        "required": true,
-        "mutable": false,
-        "description": "The base path for this version of the API.
-This value will be used by the API Gateway to match incoming requests e.g. '/v1.0' will match '/v1.0/foo' but not '/foo'.
-It is possible to have optional segments, anything between brackets is optional e.g. '/[v1.0]' will match '/v1.0/foo' and also '/foo'."
     },
     "is_active": {
         "type": "boolean",